The climate change conversation

 Climate change is far from being an issue that solely concerns young people.

-Our research shows that 64% of 55-64-year-olds are worried by the threat of climate change, compared to 74% of people aged 16-24.
-Although slightly more pronounced among the youngest age group – climate change is clearly a shared concern for every generation.
+Our original research showed that 64% of 55-64-year-olds were worried by the threat of climate change, compared to 74% of people aged 16-24.
+Although slightly more pronounced among the youngest age group – climate change was clearly a shared concern for every generation.
+We see the same pattern being even more pronounced six months later, where the share of those worried is 69% among the 55-64-year-olds and 72% among those aged 16-24.

 Respondents largely see climate change as an issue that large businesses, governments and energy companies are best positioned to tackle.